What is ACD or Automatic Call Distribution?

 The database system contains the client’s information.
 This system has the responsibility of storing the contacts, customer information, call activity, and status.
 It also performs primary functions such as calling and routing calls to call centers.
 The database system is by nature, a software-based technology that has an interface with the underlying business systems of the organization.
 Such as enterprise resource planning, customer relationship management, and workforce management systems.

 How does it work?

 The ability to recognize callers within a network by connecting them to a database is important for automated call delivery (ACD).
 This database can keep track of a call handler’s current actions as well as the outcomes of past calls, allowing for automated call assignment.

 The ACD then uses the database to find the caller.

-As far as CTI is concerned, the combination of telephony and IT is carried out seamelesly.
+As far as CTI is concerned, the combination of telephony and IT is carried out seamlessly.
 This combination is a very popular technique in the world of contact centers.
 Since it is from a CTI server that all the different types of communication on the Internet converge.
-This includes telephone system, websites, email, fax, and all types of communication channel.
+This includes telephone systems, websites, email, fax, and all types of communication channels.